openmrs/openmrs-module-metadatadeploy/README.md

 This module provides a simple framework for deploying metadata.
 It enables the same metadata definitions to be easily and quickly deployed at both runtime and test-time.

  * Guarantees consistency of metadata across installations.
 Distributions can know that the metadata they require is always present on start up, and is exactly as they expect it.
- * Provides mechanism for saving metadata objects which is significantly faster than loading metadata packages, and thus suitable for inclusion in unit tests.
+ * Provides a mechanism for installing metadata objects which is significantly faster than loading metadata packages, and thus suitable for inclusion in unit tests.
+ * Provides a mechanism for uninstalling metadata objects if they are no longer desired.
  * Allows complete visibility of the metadata (i.e. nothing hidden in zip files or liquibase changesets).
  * Encourages a readable name-spaced pattern for identifying metadata objects, e.g. `TbMetadata._Form.TB_ENROLLMENT`.